There is no cure for the coronavirus, but these people still think you should give them money.

 Genesis II: Miracle Mineral Solution (AKA Industrial Bleach)

 The Genesis II "Church" of Health and Healing is not quite a church at all—nor does it really have anything to do with health and healing.
 A more accurate name for it might be the Genesis II Industrial Bleach Garage, but that might not be as enticing to prospective customers who—until recently—could order "Miracle Mineral Solution" as a cure for everything from Autism to (of course) the coronavirus.

 The Grenon family of Bradenton Florida had stockpiled dozens of barrels of industrial bleach in their home in order to sell it as a miracle cure to strangers on the Internet.
 While they couldn't officially advise their customers to drink the bleach, they were assured that a dilute mixture of MMS could solve any and all of their health problems.
-They were finally shut down earlier this month.
+They were shut down in July 2020.

 Donald Trump and Jair Bolsonaro: Chloroquine/Hydroxychloroquine

 President Jair Bolsonaro of Brazil and President Trump of Trump Tower have a lot in common.
 They both like to hide information on impending environmental disasters, they have both been censored on social media, and they both love taking hydroxychloroquine to treat COVID-19.
 And while it might not be as fun as injecting disinfectant, it is at least technically medicine.

 As for the fact that extensive studies have not shown the anti-malarial drug to have any benefits when it comes to the coronavirus, who cares?
 It also doesn't matter that spikes in demand for the drug have led to shortages for people who really need it, along with some accidental poisonings.
 It doesn't matter that there are serious, even life-threatening side effects associated with hydroxychloroquine.
 These two just love it!